Savannah Harmon

-Savannah Ashley Harmon (born October 27, 1995) is an American ice hockey defenceman and member of the United States women's national ice hockey team, currently affiliated with the Minnesota chapter of the Professional Women's Hockey Players Association (PWHPA).
+Savannah Ashley Harmon (born October 27, 1995) is an American professional ice hockey defenceman for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+She previously played for the Minnesota chapter of the Professional Women's Hockey Players Association (PWHPA).

 Playing career

 Harmon played her college ice hockey career with the Clarkson Golden Knights women's ice hockey program and captained Clarkson to consecutive NCAA Women's Ice Hockey Championship titles in 2017 and 2018.
 In 2018, she was a top-10 finalist for the Patty Kazmaier Award and was named an All-USCHO First Team All-Star.

 In 2017, Harmon was drafted in the second round, 6th overall by the Buffalo Beauts.
 She played the 2018–19 NWHL season with the Beauts, before joining the Buffalo chapter of the PWHPA for the 2019–20 season.
 She relocated to Minnesota for the 2020–21 PWHPA season and participated in the organization’s Dream Gap Tour and other showcases.

+Harmon was drafted in the first round, fifth overall by the PWHL Ottawa in the 2023 PWHL draft.
+On December 30, 2024, she, alongside Hayley Scamurra, was traded to the Toronto Sceptres in exchange for Jocelyne Larocque and Victoria Bach.